 I subsequently retired my revered Pearls from performing and recording service in the summer of 1987.
 Since then I’ve recorded and performed with many different drum brands.
-To name a few: Slingerland, Yamaha, Gretsch, Dixon, Cannon, Ludwig, TAMA, as well as electronic drums from Simmons and Roland.
+To name a few: Slingerland, Yamaha, Gretsch, Dixon, Ludwig, TAMA, as well as electronic drums from Simmons and Roland.
 All the while drums came and went, were bought and sold, the Pearls remained quietly sequestered in storage, waiting...

-In the fall of 2014, some 27 years after their official retirement and in preparation for a new venture, I woke these old relics up from their long slumber.
-I’ve slowly been restoring them and reconfiguring them over the coarse of 2015.
-I’ve given them a new color finish.
-In a new twist I've installed custom designed and built (by yours truly) electronic triggers.
-My plan is to use them in two potential configurations for an upcoming 2016 production: 1.
-As a fully acoustic set.
+In the fall of 2014, some 27 years after their official retirement and in preparation for new ventures, I woke these old relics up from their long slumber.
+I’ve restored and re-configured them.
+I’ve given them a contemporary color finish.
+In a modern twist I've installed custom designed and built (by yours truly) electronic triggers.
+My plan is to use them in two potential configurations for an upcoming production: 1.
+As an acoustic set.
 2. As part of a hybrid electronic kit.

 Why did I go through the trouble of getting these time-honored drums back in shape you ask?
 For recording reasons, it’s all about sound.
 They have a certain sound I’m after.
-For emotional reasons, it’s all about nostalgia...
-This new undertaking is defiantly going to have an aspect that is reflective of my earlier years.
+For emotional reasons, it’s all about nostalgia...These new undertakings are defiantly going to have a reflective aspect of my earlier years.
 What better way to pay homage to those years than to utilize an instrument from the general era.
-Sure, I own other, newer, drums...
+Sure, I own other newer drums...
 Sure, I am able to obtain pretty much any kind, type, brand of drum-set I want.
-Doing so, however, would not accomplish what is the most important angle to me personally though.
-You see, using these particular drums once again is a nod and tip-of-the-hat to my Mom and Dad, two true "pearls" who have ceaselessly admired my talents...
-Two true "pearls" who believed enough in my young abilities to invest their effort and a significant amount of money to provide me with my first set of real drums, an act that laid the ground work for my path in music.
-So, ultimately, the motivation to reinstate these drums after all these years is to foster the hope that they might stand as a simple symbolic gesture toward my parents, that every sound they make voices my love and respect.
+Doing so however, would not accomplish what is the most important angle to me personally, though.
+You see, using these particular drums once again is a nod and tip-of-the-hat to my Mom and Dad, two true 'pearls' who have ceaselessly admired my talents...
+Two true 'pearls' that believed enough in my young abilities to invest their effort (and a significant amount of money) to provide me with my first set of real drums.
+An act that laid the ground work for my path in music.
+So, ultimately, the motivation to reinstate these drums after all these years is to foster the hope that they might stand as a simple symbolic gesture toward my parents; that every sound they make voices my love and respect.